 The ukulele is fast becoming a mainstream instrument.
 It’s not quite up to the status of the piano or the guitar, but it’s getting there.
 Things have not always been as optimistic for this diminutive instrument.
 So how did we get here?
-We take you through the Ukulele’s rise to stardom(ish).
+We take you on a brief trip through ukulele history.

 The uke has been with us for more than 127 years.
 Its origin traces back to as early as 1889 when it made its entry in Hawaii.
 It is a Hawaiian adaptation of the Portuguese braguinha (sometimes called the machete).
 The machete is a small guitar-like instrument introduced in Honolulu, Hawaii by Portuguese immigrants from Madeira.
 These immigrants had come to work in the sugarcane fields.

 One of the immigrants named Joao Fernandez was so happy to have finally reached Honolulu after a 4-month journey that he jumped out of the boat and started to strum and sing with his braguinha.
 The crowd of witnessing Hawaiians was so impressed by his finger boarding technique that they baptized the instrument ‘ukulele’ which translates to ‘jumping flea’.

 Fernandez became somewhat of a local sensation after this dramatic beginning.
 He spent a great deal of his time in Hawaii playing and giving lessons on the ukulele.
 The Hawaiians so fell in love with the instrument that even the local monarch Kalakaua learned how to play the ukulele.
 Later, in fact, Kalakaua designed his own ukulele.
 By the close of the 19th century, almost all music lovers in Hawaii knew how to play the ukulele.